-In the fall, everyone slows down a bit.
-On these gloomy, rainy days we feel like it is getting harder to get out of bed, and we cannot always get the most out of ourselves at work either.
+Springtime is a tired time.
+Everyone slows down a bit.
+We feel like it is getting harder to get out of bed, and we cannot always get the most out of ourselves at work either.

 Brain fog can be a symptom of a nutrient deficiency, sleep disorder, bacterial overgrowth from overconsumption of sugar, depression, or even a thyroid condition.
 Other common brain fog causes include eating too much and too often, inactivity, not getting enough sleep, chronic stress, and a poor diet.
 Brain fog involves feelings of confusion and disorientation.
 Brain fog can make a person feel as if the processes of thinking, understanding, and remembering are not working as they should.

 Whether you are looking to improve focus and concentration, enhance memory or protect your brain from decline, herbal medicine has a lot to offer.
 These are herbs or nutraceutical agents that help to improve memory, concentration, focus and learning while mitigating and protecting against cognitive decline.

 It is widely known that GINKGO BILOBA has been used for thousands of years to improve cognitive function or GOTU KOLA (Centella asiatica) which has a long history of use in Ayurveda and is considered to be a rejuvenating tonic for vitality and memory.
 Also, RHODIOLA ROSEA is believed to be especially helpful in improving mind and body performance during times of stress or when feeling burned out.
 Not to mention GINSENG (Panax ginseng), the adaptogenic herb, known to help your mind and body cope with stress and to boost all around mental function.